sgmurphy/wordpress-plugins/fileorganizer/readme.txt

 == Changelog ==

+= 1.0.7 (Apr 11, 2024) =
+* [Security-Fix] An XSS vulnerability has been fixed.
+Please upgrade to this version as soon as possible!

 = 1.0.6 (Dec 15, 2023) =
-* [Security-fix] There was a nonce leakage in the promo which has been fixed.
+* [Security-fix] There was a privilege check failure which has been fixed.

 = 1.0.5 (Nov 29, 2023) =
 * [Task] Tested compatibility with WordPress 6.4.
 No functional changes made.
 The plugin is fully compatible with WordPress 6.4.